oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/invocation_interfaces/README.md

   }
 };
 ```
 Using the property `sycl::ext::intel::experimental::streaming_interface<>` or `sycl::ext::intel::experimental::streaming_interface_accept_downstream_stall` configures a streaming invocation interface with a `ready_in` interface to allow down-stream components to backpressure.
-You can choose to remove the `ready_in` interface by using `sycl::ext::intel::experimental::streaming_interface_remove_downstream_stall` instead.
+You can choose to remove the `ready_in` interface by using `sycl::ext::intel::experimental::streaming_interface<remove_downstream_stall>` or `sycl::ext::intel::experimental::streaming_interface_remove_downstream_stall` instead.
 If you omit this property, the compiler will configure your kernel with a register-mapped invocation interface.

 The property `sycl::ext::intel::experimental::pipelined` takes an optional template parameter that controls whether to pipeline the kernel.
 Valid parameters are:
 - **-1**: Pipeline the kernel, and automatically infer lowest possible II at target fMAX.